 Norms are forever problematic.
-Scientific statements are

-the Social World.
+problematic situations of the Social World.

 Problematic is a term used by ethnomethodology